Keeping Safe Online

-- Don’t friend anyone online you would not be friends with face to face.
+- Careful who you friend online.
+If you would not be friends with face to face, maybe don't do it.
 Especially don’t friend anyone you don’t know.
 Ever.

-- Be a nice person.
-Lose the smart, mean comments that deep down you want to hurt or embarrass that person with.
+- Be nice.
+Park the smart, mean comments that deep down you want to hurt or embarrass that person with.
 Why be the cyberbully?
 If you are feeling stressed, cross or upset, step away from the keyboard because this is not the time to start posting.

 - Review what you say online, and to who, before you release it to the world forever.
+Because you can.
 Think twice, and don’t do silly stuff and post party addresses or that your parents are away.

 - Make your profile as private as you can.
 The internet gives clever people all over the world access to your private information, so don’t make it easy for them.

-- Keep the online world online and the real world real.
+- Keep your online world online and your real world real.
 If you do decide to meet an online friend for real, why not Skype or video message with them first.
 Make sure they are who they say.

 - Employ the “What would Grandma say?” rule.
 Don’t share anything online that you would not want your parents, teachers, your potential boss, your hostel manager, or your grandma to see.